Wednesday, December 28, 2016

 7 July 2016

-All that we can say about the Devils Tower is WOW.
 We did the hike around the Tower last visit so this time it was a short visit to just take in the grander and mystic of the Monument.
-For us this is a must visit NP Service site.
+We spent some time watching the Prairie Dogs enjoying a sunny day.
+We then headed up to the Visitor Center, for us this is a must visit NP Service site.
+You can easily spend a day here and more if you want to hike the many trails here.

 Monday, June 27, 2016